-Down in Finnieston is The 78, a great vegan eatery with a decent drinks selection including midweek specials and cask ales.
-Don't make too much noise or try to have too much fun though, it has an oddly conservative attitude to animated conversations and, well, fun.

-Just off Gibson Street is Tchai Ovna, a tea house with a fascinating range of brews and a menu of freshly-prepared vegan snacks in addition to shisha pipes.
-Be prepared to wait.
+Down in Finnieston is The 78, a great vegan eatery with a decent menu and drinks selection, then just off Gibson Street is Tchai Ovna, a tea house with a fascinating range of brews and a menu of freshly-prepared vegan snacks.
+Excellent live music, quirky seating arrangments & shisha pipes on request...